A study after study confirms that alcoholism may trigger permanent loss of eyesight.

 Many drinkers will relate to experiencing 'blurred vision' following a heavy drinking session.

-Heavy drinkers, particularly chronic alcoholics risk a decline in their eyesight as a result of optical nerve damage.
+Heavy drinkers, particularly chronic alcoholics risk a decline in their eyesight as a result of optic nerve damage.

 Furthermore, alcohol stimulates an inhibitory neurotransmitter known as GABA-A. This neurotransmitter slows down nerve cells in the brain.
 Researchers believe this also weakens muscles in the eyes, leading to distorted vision.
 This also impairs your ability to differentiate between different colours.